Marethy/FTU2/README.md

-# FTU2 Connect
+# activeU

-A platform for connecting students with clubs, activities, and volunteer opportunities at FTU2.
+A platform for connecting students with clubs, activities, and volunteer opportunities at activeU.

 ## Frontend Setup